Lebanon women's national under-20 football team

-The Lebanon women's national under-20 football team (منتخب لبنان لكرة القدم تحت 20 سنة للسيدات), colloquially known as "the Lady Cedars" (شابات الأرز), represents Lebanon in international women's youth football.
-The team is controlled by the Lebanon Football Association (LFA), the governing body for football in Lebanon.
+The Lebanon women's national under-20 football team (منتخب لبنان لكرة القدم تحت 20 سنة للسيدات), colloquially known as "the Young Cedars" (شابات الأرز), represents Lebanon in international women's youth football.
+The team is controlled by the Lebanese Football Association (LFA), the governing body for football in Lebanon.
 The team also serves as the women's national under-19 and women's national under-18 football team of Lebanon.

-While the team has never participated in either the FIFA U-20 Women's World Cup or the AFC U-20 Women's Asian Cup, they have won two WAFF U-18 Girls Championship titles, in 2019 and 2022, and were runners-up in 2018.
+While the team has never participated in either the FIFA U-20 Women's World Cup or the AFC U-20 Women's Asian Cup, they have won two WAFF U-18 Girls Championship titles, in 2019 and 2022, and were runners-up in 2018 and 2024.

 History

+Early history (2014–2019)

 The national team played their first competitive matches at the qualifiers for the 2015 AFC U-19 Women's Championship in November 2014.
 Drawn with Jordan, Uzbekistan and India, Lebanon lost all three games, finishing last in their qualifying group.
 Following funding and initiatives by the Lebanese Football Association towards women's football, and more specifically youth women's football, the women's national youth teams started to see success, especially in Western Asia.
-As of 2020, there were separate club leagues for the U15s, U17s, U19s and senior.
+As of 2020, there were separate club leagues for the U15s, U17s, U19s and seniors.

 In 2018 Lebanon hosted the inaugural WAFF U-18 Women's Championship between August and September, in preparation for the 2019 AFC U-19 Women's Championship qualification the following October.
 After defeating Palestine 3–0 in the opening game, Lebanon lost 2–1 to Jordan in the effective final of the WAFF Championship and finished runners-up.
-In October 2018, Lebanon hosted their group in the first round of Asian qualifiers, in which they were drawn with Australia, Mongolia and Hong Kong; despite losing 2–0 to Australia, Lebanon won against the other two teams (thanks to a four-goal haul by Yara Bou Rada against Hong Kong and three goals by Samira Awad) and qualified to the second round.
+In October 2018, Lebanon hosted their group in the first round of Asian qualifiers, in which they were drawn with Australia, Mongolia and Hong Kong; despite losing 2–0 to Australia, Lebanon won against the other two teams (thanks to four goals by Yara Bou Rada against Hong Kong and three goals by Samira Awad) and qualified to the second round.
 They were the only Arab country to do so.

 During this period, most of the U19s players were also called up to the senior team.
 In January 2019, 17 of the 23 players called up to the 2019 WAFF Women's Championship in Bahrain came from the U19 team, bringing the average age of the squad to 18.9 years.
 Lebanon eventually finished third.
 The players returned in April 2019 to compete in the second round of Asian U-19 qualifiers.
 Needing a second-place finish in their group of four teams to reach the final tournament, Lebanon finished last after losing against South Korea, Vietnam and Iran.